algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 Consequently, sharing our website on these platforms is a solution to attract users.

-## Word-of-mounth :
+## Word-of-mouth :

-On of the easiest marketing strategy is the word-of-mounth.
-For this strategy, you need to talk about the website at your relatives.
+One of the easiest marketing strategies is word-of-mouth.
+For this strategy, you need to talk about the website with your relatives.

 ## After-sale customer survey:

 For the rest of the people who don't like the website, to avoid them spreading their unfavourable opinion, we can propose a survey.

 This survey will show us what's going wrong on our website.
-People will also know they we are listened to them.
+People will also know we are listening to them.

 ## Flyer advertise: